Sidney Crosby: Men's

-In 2016, Hockey Canada named Crosby captain for the 2016 World Cup of Hockey in Toronto.
-Crosby, who led the tournament in scoring with ten points, helped Team Canada win the championship, and was named the Most Valuable Player.
-He joined Bobby Orr and Wayne Gretzky as the only players to win the Conn Smythe, Hart Memorial Trophy and World Cup MVP.
-Team Canada head coach Mike Babcock described Crosby as a serial winner, saying, "He's that high-end competitor.
+In 2016, Hockey Canada named Crosby captain for the 2016 World Cup of Hockey.
+Crosby, who led the tournament in scoring with 10 points, helping Canada win the championship, and was named the most valuable player.
+He joined Bobby Orr and Wayne Gretzky as the only players to win the Conn Smythe Trophy, Hart Memorial Trophy and World Cup MVP.
+Canada's head coach Mike Babcock described Crosby as a serial winner, saying, "He's that high-end competitor.
 He's a good leader because he tries to do it right all the time.
 He demands a lot out of himself.
 In doing so, he demands a lot out of his teammates."
-In 2020, he was named to the IIHF All-Time Canadian Team and the Men's All-Decade Team.
+In 2020, he was named to the IIHF All-Time Canada Team and the Men's All-Decade Team.

-On October 3, 2021, Crosby was one of the first three players named to the men's hockey roster for Canada's team for the 2022 Winter Olympics in Beijing, alongside Connor McDavid and Alex Pietrangelo.
-However, due to the NHL's subsequent decision not to attend the Beijing Games as a result of the Omicron variant's impacts on scheduling, Crosby was unable to compete.
+On October 3, 2021, Crosby was one of the first three players named to roster for Canada's team for the 2022 Winter Olympics, alongside Connor McDavid and Alex Pietrangelo.
+However, due to the NHL's subsequent decision not to attend the Winter Olympics as a result of the Omicron variant's impacts on scheduling, Crosby was unable to compete.
 He said afterward that "I've been fortunate enough to be part of two.
 I definitely feel for the guys who have missed numerous opportunities."

+On June 28, 2024, Crosby was one of the first six players selected to represent Team Canada in the 2025 4 Nations Face-Off, the first international tournament with full NHL participation since 2016.
+He was later named captain of the team.
+Crosby missed the Penguins' final two games before the tournament due to injury, but confirmed that he would participate still.
+He had three assists in Team Canada's 4–3 opening victory against Sweden, including on the overtime winner.
+Canada went on to win the tournament, with Crosby finishing with five points.
+Later the same year, following Pittsburgh not qualifying for the 2025 Stanley Cup playoffs, Crosby accepted an invitation to join Team Canada at the 2025 IIHF World Championship in Stockholm.
+This was to be his first appearance at the World Championship since 2015.
+Former Penguins teammate Marc-André Fleury, who had retired from the NHL at season's end, also announced that he would participate in the tournament as his final competition.